General Information: Hours, Access, Staff

 The Library now provides full-colour scanning service of most of its collection.
 This requires that scans be sent to the patron’s email address as an electronic copy (JPG/TIFF/PDF).
 We aim to have the electronic copy sent within 24 hours of request (with the exception of weekends and holidays).
 The cost for this service is $0.25/page.
 Requests must be made in person as payment is required prior to the scanning.
 Further details and the scanning request form are available.

-We wish to acknowledge the work of our staff, William Edwards and Michael Sloan, who work tirelessly in ordering and cataloguing our new acquisitions.
+We wish to acknowledge the work of our staff, Tristan Major and Michael Sloan, who work tirelessly in ordering and cataloguing our new acquisitions and donations.
 We are also aided by our dedicated student-monitors who provide invaluable assistance to many of our readers.
-Finally, we would like to acknowledge our fruitful collaboration with Margaret English from the Department of Art Library, Mary Reynolds from Regis College Library, Natalie Oeltjen from the Centre for Reformation and Renaissance Studies (CRRS) at U of T’s Victoria College, and Michela Ghera from the Vatican Library.
+Thanks are due also to Ron Thomson who has been working on the pamphlet collection and the collection of microfilms for the last few years.
+In 2022–2023 alone, he added 1973 pamphlets to the pamphlet collection (mostly from Paul Grendler’s donation) and catalogued 217 microfilms and 20 CDs containing images of medieval manuscripts.
+Finally, we would like to acknowledge our fruitful collaboration with Natalie Oeltjen from the Centre for Reformation and Renaissance Studies (CRRS) at U of T’s Victoria College, Timothy Perry from Thomas Fisher Rare Book Library at U of T, Michela Ghera from the Vatican Library, and Stanislav Hlaváč from the Library of the Centre for Medieval Studies in Prague.

-GRETI DINKOVA-BRUUN, Librarian (2012–)
+Greti Dinkova-Bruun, Librarian (2012–)

-JAMES K. FARGE, CSB, Curator of Rare Books and Special Collections (2012–)
+James K. Farge, CSB, Curator of Rare Books and Special Collections (2012–)